sebadob/rauthy/README.md

 ### Events and Auditing

 Rauthy comes with an Event- and Alerting-System.
 Events are generated in all kinds of scenarios.
 They can be sent via E-Mail, Matrix or Slack, depending on the severity and the configured level.
-You will see them in the Admin UI in real time, or you can subscribe to the events stream and externally handle them depending on your own business logic.
+You will see them in the Admin UI in real-time, or you can subscribe to the events stream and externally handle them depending on your own business logic.

 ### Brute-Force and basic DoS protection

-Rauthy has brute force and basic DoS protection for the login endpoint.
-Your timeout will be artificially delayed after enough invalid logins.
+Rauthy has brute-force and basic DoS protection for the login endpoint.
+The timeout will be artificially delayed after enough invalid logins.
 It auto-blacklists IPs that exceeded too many invalid logins, with automatic expiry of the blacklisting.
 You can, if you like, manually blacklist certain IPs as well via the Admin UI.